magarenzo/magarenzo/README.md

 # Hi 👋 My name is Michael

-I am a Customer Success Manager at UiPath with a position of Public Trust.
-I help customers succeed by tackling their most mission-critical problems and building specialized solutions for their automation programs.
+I am the Senior Manager of Customer Success for SLED at UiPath.
+We help State & Local Government and Education institutions tackle their most mission-critical problems through digital transformation with the latest in AI and agentic automation.

-I am experienced in software engineering, product support, technical consulting, professional services, and customer success.
-My specialization is in Public Sector, previously working closely with Federal/Civilian agencies, and now focusing on State & Local Government.
+I am experienced in business management, customer success, technical consulting, software engineering, and product support.
+My focus is in Public Sector, previously working closely with Federal/Civilian agencies, and now leading Customer Success within SLED.